AdobeDocs/experience-platform.en/help/edge/commands/configure/clickcollectionenabled.md

 In all cases, `xdm.web.webInteraction.value` is set to the link text label.
 If you want to set this value to the URL instead, you can override this XDM element using [`onBeforeLinkClickSend`](onbeforelinkclicksend.md).

-## Enable automatic link tracking in the Web SDK extension
+## Enable automatic link tracking using the Web SDK tag extension

 Select the **[!UICONTROL Enable click data collection]** checkbox when configuring the extension.